 The architectural goal is not to slow down adoption.
 It is to make scale possible.
 Well-governed agent systems give CIOs, CISOs, compliance leads, and enterprise architects a way to approve growth instead of continuously blocking it.

-| Dimension | Ungoverned Agent Use | Governed Agent Platform |
+| Governance Feature | Ungoverned Agent Use | Governed Agent Platform |

 |---|---|---|

-| Tool permissions | Broad and inconsistent | Scoped by policy and role |
+| Agent permissioning | Broad and inconsistent | Each agent registered with lifecycle controls — scoped by role and policy |

-| Human oversight | Manual and informal | Built-in approval workflows |
+| Human approval nodes | Manual and informal | Built-in approval workflows for high-risk or externally visible actions |

 What is AI agent governance?